dexcodelab/salmanasad9988/README.md

 - 👋 Hi, I’m @salmanasad9988
 - 👀 I’m interested in learning new web technologies
-- 🌱 I’m currently learning ReactJS, NodeJS
+- 🌱 I’m currently learning Angular, ReactJS, NodeJS
 - 📫 You can reach me on salmanasad9988@gmail.com
 💞️✨✨